ppy/osu-wiki/news/2021-07-14-new-featured-artist-rish.md

 ---

 [**Rish**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/181) is the place to go for more of what you just heard!
-All songs are pre-timed of course, so you won't have to deal with all those scary BPM changes.
-Mapping them is already difficult enough.
+All songs are pre-timed of course, so you can spend your own time on more important things — things such as mapping, beatmapping, and possibly even crafting your own beatmap.

 Well folks, it looks like we've reached the end.
 There's no way we can go up from here.
 All the best Featured Artists are already announced.